krobelus/rate/README.md

 # Contributing

-We appreciate contributions, please let us know if Rate behaves in a way that is unexpected to you.
+We appreciate contributions.
+Please let us know if Rate behaves in a way that is unexpected to you, or if you need some feature.

 # Caveats

-Please note that, Rate accepts proof that are technically not fully correct, We perform some transformations on the proof before actually checking its steps, mainly to improve performance, as do other checkers.
+Please note that, Rate accepts proof that are technically not fully correct, We perform some transformations on the proof before actually checking the steps, mainly to improve performance, as do other checkers.
 So this might result in a proof that contains some invalid instructions being accepted, but this should only be possible for unsatisfiable formulas.